qmk/qmk_firmware/keyboards/ogurec/readme.md

     make ogurec:default

-The default Ogurec keymap is for right-sided PM placement.
+The default Ogurec keymap is for left-sided PM placement.

 To place the keyboard into bootloader mode, solder a reset switch onto the PCB and press it OR short the GND and RST pins on the pro micro.